Turabay dynasty: History

 The Turabays were the preeminent house of the Bedouin Banu Haritha tribe, a branch of the Sinbis, (Note: In the 11th century the Sinbis tribe was brought to Egypt from Deir al-Balah (in the present-day Gaza Strip) by the Fatimid vizier Abu Muhammad al-Yazuri in a bid to end its state of rebellion against the Fatimid governor of Gaza.
 They lived in the Buhayra province in the Nile Delta during the Ayyubid (1174–1250) and Mamluk (1250–1517) periods.
 Their power was dealt a serious blow in a Mamluk campaign against them in 1253.) which itself stemmed from the large, ancient tribe of Tayy.
+During Mamluk rule in Palestine (1260s–1516), the Haritha were mentioned as living in Jenin and its environs by the 13th-century historian Ibn Fadlallah al-Umari.
+In the 1390s, the emir of the Haritha backed the rebel governor Mintash of Syria against Sultan Barquq of Egypt with 1,000 iron-clad horsemen.
+In the chaotic aftermath of Timur's invasion of Syria in 1400-1401, the Haritha emir confiscated the grain harvest of Mamlakat Safad (the province of Safed), leading to clashes that ended with Mamluk army fatalities.
+Sultan an-Nasir Faraj appeased the emir with a khila' (robe of honor) but captured him in a ruse the next year and had him executed.
+The Mamluks co-opted the Haritha and the muqaddam (commander) of the tribe led a contingent of his warriors in the Mamluk army encamped in Safed in 1419-1420.

-In the 15th century, during Mamluk rule in Palestine (1260s–1516), the eponymous ancestor of the family, Turabay, was the chief of the Marj ibn Amir plain (commonly known today as the Jezreel Valley), an amal (subdistrict) of Mamlakat Safad (the province of Safed).
-By this time, the Banu Haritha dominated the regions of Marj ibn Amir and northern Jabal Nablus (Samaria), which collectively became referred to in Arabic as bilad al-Haritha (lit. 'lands of the Haritha').
-(Note: As late as the 19th century, the area north of Nablus was called the district of Haritha while the Marj ibn Amir and the area around Beisan formed the district of Haritha al-Shamaliya (the northern lands of the Haritha).)
+In the late 15th century, Turabay, the eponymous progenitor of the dynasty, is mentioned as the emir of the Haritha and oversaw the Marj Ibn Amer plain (commonly known today as the Jezreel Valley), an amal (subdistrict) of Mamlakat Safad.
+By this time, the Haritha had long dominated the regions of Marj Ibn Amer and northern Jabal Nablus (Samaria), which collectively became referred to in Arabic as bilad al-Haritha (lit. 'lands of the Haritha').
+(Note: As late as the 19th century, the area north of Nablus was called the district of Haritha while the Marj Ibn Amer and the area around Beisan formed the district of Haritha al-Shamaliya (the northern lands of the Haritha).)
 Turabay was executed by the Mamluk authorities in 1480 and replaced with his son Qaraja.